Rhetoric (High) School

 11th: Pre-AP Trigonometry & Pre-Calculus or Dual-Credit College Algebra

-12th: AP Calculus AB or AP Statistics
+12th: Algebra III, AP Calculus AB or College Statistics

 Knowledge of the physical and biological sciences is a cornerstone of a Providence Academy education.
 As a classical Christian academy, we seek to provide students with appropriate opportunities and maximum competency to meet each student’s ability level.
 As with most of the Upper School, the Science Department courses are taught with rigorous content depth.
 Additionally, students are offered the opportunity to participate in competitive science fair showings to further their study of the sciences.
 Students are required to complete three (3) credits of High School science.
 Students who are planning to attend a selective university are strongly encouraged to complete four (4) credits of High School science.

-9th: Regular/Pre-AP Biology
+9th: Regular/Honors Biology

-12th: AP Physics or Dual-Credit College Chemistry
+12th: AP Physics, AP Chemistry, or Dual-Credit College Chemistry